 Do you know what exactly is eSIM?
 What are its advantages and disadvantages?
 Will eSIM replace physical SIM completely?
 To answer all these let us dive deep into the topic.

 The eSIM (or embedded SIM) isn’t exactly a new technology and has been around for years now.
+But it is quickly becoming mainstream.

 What is eSIM?

-eSIM or an embedded SIM, is essentially the same hardware of a regular SIM card chip, but is permanently embedded as part of the motherboard of a watch or smartphone.
+eSIM or an embedded SIM, is essentially the same hardware of a regular SIM card chip but is permanently embedded as part of the motherboard of a watch or smartphone.
 It is also known as eUICC (Embedded Universal Circuit Card).

 Also read: Cryptocurrency